-where $R^{\na^*},R^\na$ denote the curvature tensors (the proof of \eqref{torsaodenablaasterisco} being recalled in section \ref{Pomf}).
+where $R^{\na^*},R^\na$ denote the curvature tensors (the proof of \eqref{torsaodenablaasterisco} being recalled in Section \ref{Pomf}).
 This tells us the torsion is vertically valued and only depends on the horizontal directions.
 In the third identity the tensor $\calR\in\Omega^2_{TM}(V)$ is defined.

-We finally make use of the given metric tensor $g$ on $M$.
-Recall the Sasaki metric on $TM$, here also denoted by $g$, is given naturally by the pull-back of the metric on $M$ both to $H$ and $V$.
-The morphism $B_|:H\rr V$ is then both parallel and metric-preserving.
-At this point it is admissible the notation $B^{\mathrm{ad}}$ for the adjoint endomorphism of $B$.
-Moreover, we have that $J=B-B^{\mathrm{ad}}$ is the well-known almost complex structure on $TM$.
+We finally turn to the given metric tensor $g$ on $M$.
+Recall the Sasaki metric on $TM$, here also denoted by $g$, is given naturally by the pullback of the metric on $M$ both to $H$ and $V$.
+The restriction $B:H\rr V$ of the mirror map is then a parallel and metric-preserving morphism.
+We employ the notation $B^{\mathrm{t}}$ for the adjoint endomorphism of $B$, which equals the inverse in the case of the referred restriction.
+Moreover, we have that $J=B-B^{\mathrm{t}}$ is the well-known almost complex structure on $TM$.
 In particular our manifold is always oriented.
 Of course, $\na g=0$ implies $\na^*g=0$.

-From now on we assume the given linear connection $\na$ is the Levi-Civita connection of $M$.
-The reader may notice later that one can extend the theory to any metric connection with torsion.
+Certainly one may continue to establish the construction with any metric connection, but now we assume the given $\na$ is the Levi-Civita connection of $M$.